Grayson Murray body discovered in Palm Beach Gardens home when he died by suicide

 "We would like to thank the PGA Tour and the entire world of golf for the outpouring of support," Eric and Terry Murray said.
 "Life wasn't always easy for Grayson, and although he took his own life, we know he rests peacefully now."

-Murray was a member of Dye Preserve Golf Club in Jupiter.
+Murray was a member of the Dye Preserve Golf Club in Jupiter, Florida.
 He was born and raised in Raleigh, North Carolina, attended Wake Forest, East Carolina and Arizona State where he played golf before turning pro.

 In 2021, Murray called out the PGA Tour on social media, saying he hadn’t been given enough support through bouts with alcoholism and mental health challenges.

-Kurt Thompson, General Manager of The Dye Preserve, told The Palm Beach Post in a statement that "Grayson was very forthcoming about his past challenges and his desire to turn a new leaf.
+Kurt Thompson, general manager of Dye Preserve, told The Palm Beach Post, which is part of the USA TODAY Network, in a statement that "Grayson was very forthcoming about his past challenges and his desire to turn a new leaf.
 He seemed so happy and excited with the path he was on."

 In his statement, Thompson said, "As we do with all prospective members, we took the opportunity to sit down with him to discuss our identity as a club and the culture that exists at The Dye.
 Grayson prioritized learning our staff’s names and would often play rounds with members and staff.
 The stories that are being shared regarding his kindness and generosity showed true every time he was at the Club."